boazbk/tcs/lec_00_0_preface.md

 I hope that following this course, students would be able to recognize computation, with both its power and pitfalls, as it arises in various settings, including seemingly "static" content or "restricted" formalisms such as macros and scripts.
 They should be able to follow through the logic of _proofs_ about computation, including the central concept of a _reduction_, as well as understanding "self-referential" proofs (such as diagonalization-based proofs that involve programs given their own code as input).
 Students should understand that some problems are _inherently intractable_, and be able to recognize the potential for intractability when they are faced with a new problem.
-While this course only touches on cryptography, students should understand the basic idea of how we can use computational hardness for cryptographic purposes.
+While this book only touches on cryptography, students should understand the basic idea of how we can use computational hardness for cryptographic purposes.
-However, more than any specific skill, this course aims to introduce students to a new way of thinking of computation as an object in its own right and to illustrate how this new way of thinking leads to far-reaching insights and applications.
+However, more than any specific skill, this book aims to introduce students to a new way of thinking of computation as an object in its own right and to illustrate how this new way of thinking leads to far-reaching insights and applications.

 My aim in writing this text is to try to convey these concepts in the simplest possible way and try to make sure that the formal notation and model help elucidate, rather than obscure, the main ideas.
 I also tried to take advantage of modern students' familiarity (or at least interest!) in programming, and hence use (highly simplified) programming languages to describe our models of computation.
-That said, this course does not assume fluency with any particular programming language, but rather only some familiarity with the general _notion_ of programming.
+That said, this book does not assume fluency with any particular programming language, but rather only some familiarity with the general _notion_ of programming.
 We will use programming metaphors and idioms, occasionally mentioning specific programming languages such as _Python_, _C_, or _Lisp_, but students should be able to follow these descriptions even if they are not familiar with these languages.

-Proofs in this course, including the existence of a universal Turing Machine, the fact that every finite function can be computed by some circuit, the Cook-Levin theorem, and many others, are often constructive and algorithmic, in the sense that they ultimately involve transforming one program to another.
+Proofs in this book, including the existence of a universal Turing Machine, the fact that every finite function can be computed by some circuit, the Cook-Levin theorem, and many others, are often constructive and algorithmic, in the sense that they ultimately involve transforming one program to another.
 While it is possible to follow these proofs without seeing the code, I do think that having access to the code, and the ability to play around with it and see how it acts on various programs, can make these theorems more concrete for the students.
 To that end, an accompanying website (which is still work in progress) allows executing programs in the various computational models we define, as well as see constructive proofs of some of the theorems.